Saudi Arabia is a desert country located in South West Asia. The Persian Gulf borders the peninsula in the east and the Red Sea in the west.

 Located at the Kingdom’s northern border near Jordan, Turaif is the coldest winter place in Saudi Arabia.

-Turaif has a record of its lowest temperature ever at -12 degrees Celsius, making it the coldest winter place on the Arabian peninsula.
+Turaif has a record of its lowest temperature at -12 degrees Celsius, making it the coldest place in winter on the Arabian peninsula.

 Sakaka

-Sakaka too is in the north of the country and is the capital of Al Jawf territory.
-Here the winters are cold and harsh.
+Sakaka, too, is in the north of the country and is the capital of Al Jawf territory.
+The winters are cold and harsh here.

-The surprise that the city of Sakaka gives its visitors is its lack of tall mountains, a usual trait expected of a city with freezing winters in this region.
+The surprise that the city of Sakaka gives its visitors is its lack of tall mountains, a usual trait expected in a town with freezing winters in this region.

 Abha

-Abha is quite famous and indeed a popular tourist destination of Saudi Arabia.
+Abha is quite famous and, indeed, a popular tourist destination in Saudi Arabia.

 Also, the Ex-pats and locals living in the hot climates regularly visit this city set amid Saraswat mountains and located at an altitude of 2270 meters.